noahddos/izolab/arduino_code/README.md

-Its die with arduino program on an installation for isoprocesses.
+Its die with arduino program to install for iso processes.